apacheignite/documentation/data-grid/transactions.md

   "title": "Optimistic and Pessimistic"
 }
 [/block]
 Whenever `TRANSACTIONAL` atomicity mode is configured, Ignite supports `OPTIMISTIC` and `PESSIMISTIC` concurrency modes for transactions.
+Locking prevents concurrent access to an object.
+For example, when you attempt to update a ToDo list item with pessimistic locking, the server places a lock on the object until you either commit or rollback the transaction so that no other transaction or operation is allowed to update the same entry. `OPTIMISTIC` locking is an application-side check on whether the timestamp/version of a record has changed between fetching and attempting to update it.
+This is locking configuration is regardless of transaction isolation level.
+[block:callout]
+{
+  "type": "info",
-The main difference is that in `PESSIMISTIC` mode locks are acquired at the time of access, while in `OPTIMISTIC` mode locks are acquired during the `commit` phase.
+  "body": "The main difference is that in `PESSIMISTIC` mode locks are acquired at the time of access, while in `OPTIMISTIC` mode locks are acquired during the `commit` phase.", "title": "Optimistic and Pessimistic Locking"
+}
+[/block]
 Ignite also supports the following isolation levels:
   * `READ_COMMITED` - data is always fetched from the primary node, even if it already has been accessed within the transaction.
+In this isolation you can have so-called Non-Repeatable Reads because someone else can change the data when you are reading the data twice in your transaction.
+This means the lock is only held at the time of access and released soon after.
+This cannot guarantee that the data is same in every consecutive read even within the same transaction.

   * `REPEATABLE_READ` - data is fetched form the primary node only once on first access and stored in the local transactional map.
 All consecutive access to the same data is local.
+In this case the Server holds the lock until you end your transaction with a COMMIT or ROLLBACK.
+This means nobody else can make changes to your read data, and you are getting Repeatable Reads for your transaction.

-  * `SERIALIZABLE` - when combined with `OPTIMISTIC` concurrency, transactions may throw `TransactionOptimisticException` in case of concurrent updates.
+  * `SERIALIZABLE` - Using this isolation level Ignite uses an internal process by which it detects if there is a specific sequence by which transactions can be executed successfully without any exceptions.
+Transactions may throw `TransactionOptimisticException` in case of concurrent updates.
 [block:code]
 {
   "codes": [